 Keep ahead across Beacon Field and continue through the reserve's Wildflower Meadow and Community Orchard.
 Follow the path round to the left to leave the reserve at its southernmost point.
 Turn right and go along Vicarage Road to the pond in the centre of the village.
 Turn left to go past it into the High Street, with a choice of refreshment places.
 Go back to the churchyard via Old School Place.

-Follow the path across the field towards the old fire beacon.
+Follow the grassy path across the field, passing to the right of a clump of trees in the middle and then to the left of the old fire beacon.
 On the far side keep ahead through a wide gap in the trees onto a surfaced path into a small Wildflower Meadow.
 This leads into the Community Orchard15, where the simplest continuation is to stay on the surfaced path along its left-hand side.

 Near the way out there is a small information panel identifying the different fruit trees, next to a wooden bench by some large chestnut trees.
 You might like to wander around the orchard before continuing the walk.